foride/Peripheral_devices/README.md

 * Record audio through a microphone and save it as a WAV file with PyAudio.
 * Display WAV file headers, providing details like format, channels, frame rate, and compression type.
 * Utilize Pyglet for advanced audio playback options, supporting various audio drivers.

+### Flatbed Scanner
+Flatbed Scanner (Python):
+* Scan documents or images using a WIA-compatible scanner.
+* Allow users to set parameters such as resolution, scan mode, rotation angle, and contrast.
+* Display the scanned image and save it to a specified file path.

 ## How to use:

 Each directory contains the source code and topic report written in Polish.